JonasNauerz/JonasNauerz_website/content/authors/admin/_index.md

 I am a macroeconomist focusing on labor market questions, and I am particularly interested in the interaction between micro-level heterogeneity and the effects of economic policy.

 I am currently a Ph.D. candidate at the University of Notre Dame.
-My {{< staticref "files/JMP.pdf" "newtab" >}}job market paper{{< /staticref >}} studies the responses in labor force participation and output to a tax reform allowing for imperfect substitutability of male and female labor inputs.
+My {{< staticref "files/JMP.pdf" "newtab" >}}job market paper{{< /staticref >}} examines the responses in labor force participation and output to a tax reform allowing for imperfect substitutability of male and female labor inputs.

 I will be available for interviews during winter of 2022-2023.